 We cannot be close to God while we refuse to trust him.
 He loves us just as we are, but he loves us so much that he wants us to be perfect.
 Only when we are all that we were meant to be can we be truly free.* We must examine ourselves and turn from our sin.

 Today is the day of salvation.
 Thank God for becoming a man and dying for you.
-Ask him to forgive you and help you, then start to trust him.
+Thank him for forgiving you.
+Ask him to help you, then start to trust him.
 Only he can set you free.
 Only he can make things right.